FAIMS/burial-mounds-web/README.md

 ### Preprocessing Required for Linking Local Images

-First, please ensure your files are of the types discussed in the [file type section](#file-type-for-images), otherwise, please convert your image to one of the file type discussed in that discussion.
+First, please ensure your files are of the types discussed in the [file type section](#file-type-for-images), please otherwise convert your image to one of the file type mentioned in that section.

-On the root folder of the project, create a folder called `images` if it doesn't exist yet.
-Inside the `images` folder, group the images by the unique identifier of the record.
-For each folder, create a new folder inside the `images` folder with the name matching the unique identifier for that record.
+In the root folder of the project, create a folder called *images* if it doesn't exist yet.
+Inside the *images* folder, group the images by the unique identifier of the record.
+For each record, create a new folder inside the *images* folder with the name matching the unique identifier for that record.

-**Example**:
+**Example:**

-For example, given a record with the unique id `1000` and the user wants to have the following images associated with that record:
+For example, given a record with the unique id `1000` and the following images associated with that record:

 - `1000_Detail_Profile_of_RT.JPG`
 - `1000_Detail_RT2.JPG`